 A Little History

-Taxpayers have done their share.
+Memphis and Shelby County taxpayers have done more than their share.
 All of the developments have significant tax breaks.
 With some luck and a bounce back in the economy ahead of predictions, Memphis should win more than it loses.
 And if that happens, the projects of the recent past, those under way, and those planned for the near term will be in enough adjacency to contribute to the better connected fabric that downtown has lacked since about the time Main Street was turned into a pedestrian mall in 1976.

 In the intervening years, there were of course many twists and turns, milestones and misery, and the promise that this big project or that big project would be the magic answer to turn it all around.